vishaltak/gitlab-development-kit/doc/howto/configuration.md

   copies of GDK, you should set `jaeger_server_enabled=false` in all but one GDK instance, and have traces get send to a single instance.

+- `praefect_enabled`: `false` by default, when set to true is a proxy between clients and Gitaly which soon is to provide repository replication.

 If you change these files, make sure to call `gdk reconfigure` to ensure they are respected (e.g. that Jaeger is disabled).